jysui123/esql/README.md

 - [x] boolean operators: AND, OR, NOT
 - [x] parenthesis: ()
 - [x] auto testing
-- [ ] setup git branch for pull request and code review
+- [x] setup git branch for pull request and code review
-- [ ] keyword: LIMIT, SIZE
+- [x] keyword: LIMIT, SIZE
+- [ ] depedencies management and golint checking

 ### M2
-- [ ] missing check
+- [ ] keyword: IS NULL, IS NOT NULL (missing check)
 - [ ] keyword: BETWEEN
 - [ ] keyword: LIKE, NOT LIKE
 - [ ] keyword: IN, NOT IN